Kazhuu/spc-player/README.md

 pip install pyserial
 ```

-I've included one Donkey Kong Country 2 song in root of the project that you can
-use for testing.
-To upload the song with Python you need to know your serial
+To upload the song with Python you need to know your serial port to which
-port to which Arduino is connected to.
-In Linux it will be something similar
+Arduino is connected to.
+In Linux it will be something similar like
-like `/dev/ttyACM0` and on Windows `COM4`.
+`/dev/ttyACM0` and on Windows `COM4`.
 To list available serial ports run:

 ```
 python main.py -l